paolomonella/ursus/documentation.md

 Graphic Layer (gL)
 ==================

-The following markup refers to the graphic system of the manuscript, however it is systematically included in the transcription:

-1. `<p>`
-	- Note: I'm actually not using this element at this point.
-	- If I will, this will be problematic: does it belong to the graphic or to the graphematic layer?

-The following additional markup refers to graphic signs and features of the graphic system of the manuscript that do not have graphemic value, such as [capolettere].
-They are programmatically set outside of the scope of this edition, but may occasionally be included.
+The following additional markup refers to graphic signs and features of the graphic system of the manuscript that do not have graphemic value, such as dropcaps.
+Though they are programmatically set outside of the scope of this edition, they have temporarily been included.

 2. `<hi>`
 	- `<hi rend="dropcap">I</hi>lle`